The ocean floor holds roughly three million shipwrecks. For at least a million of those people, we still don’t know exactly what happened to them.

 The stretch between Grand Marais, Whitefish Point, and Michigan is particularly treacherous.
 Weather changes fast, and when it turns, it turns hard.

-In 1975, the SS Edmund Fitzgerald, the largest ship on the Great Lakes, went down without sending a distress call.
 The leading theory involves “Three Sisters”—three abnormally high rogue waves hitting in quick succession.
 The ship cannot clear the water from the first wave before the second and third arrive, leading to flooding, cargo shift, and structural failure.
 The captain of a nearby vessel reported being struck by 30- to 35-foot waves moving in the Fitzgerald’s direction right before she sank.

 Lake Superior’s water temperature adds another layer of danger.
 Anyone who goes overboard has minutes, not hours.
 Virtually every sinking results in total loss of life.